 Relate to any of those?

 Before we jump into the specifics of these jam fears, I just want you to recognize that you’re not alone in feeling however you feel about jam sessions.
 Jams require you to put yourself out there, be vulnerable, and accept imperfections.
 Those characteristics can make jamming feel like a challenge sometimes, but those elements are also one reason I love jamming so much: it’s an opportunity for us to create deeper connection with each other and share in the creative process (which is never perfect).
-With those priorities in mind, let’s talk more about some of those fears listed above (stay tuned for Part 2) and look at some potential tools to help you feel more comfortable and confident at your next jam session.
+With those priorities in mind, let’s talk more about some of those fears listed above and look at some potential tools to help you feel more comfortable and confident at your next jam session.
+Read Part 2 of this article here.

 “I’m afraid I don’t know the jam etiquette of this genre.”